 The season ends with two sold out shows in Paris, between which Action and company visit a cultural heritage site, fly in a wind tunnel, and eat the best veggie burger in the world.

-After a lifetime of eating Jamaican food on Jamaica Ave. in Queens, it was time to eat the real thing.
-Action and Meyhem Lauren head to Port Antonio, Jamaica to eat at the birth place of jerk chicken and make a music video for Meyhem’s new single, “Badmon Tings”.
+After a lifetime of eating Jamaican food in Queens, it’s time for the real thing.
+Action and Meyhem go to Jamaica for the jerk chicken and a music video for Meyhem’s new single.

-Inspired by lamb and leather, Action and his squad will head out to the markets to find the most succulent tagines, artisanal giraffe dolls, and instruments.
+Action and crew decide to head to Morocco.
+Inspired by lamb and leather, they head out to the markets to find the most succulent tagines, artisinal giraffe dolls, and instruments.

-Driven by the need for the freshest salmon, most grass-fed lamb, and some pretty legal weed, our main man Action Bronson and his squad make a pit stop in the Pacific Northwest on his way to a concert in Vancouver.
+Driven by a need for freshest salmon, most grass-fed lamb, and legal weed, Action makes a pit-stop in the Pacific Northwest en route to a concert in Vancouver.